Logos Bible Software: Mobile versions

 An iPhone app was released alongside Logos 4 in November 2009.

 An Android app was released in 2012.
 The initial release allowed little more than the reading of Logos books, so version 2.0 followed quickly in August 2012, which added notes, highlighting, reading plans, Bible Word Study, the Passage Guide and a split-screen view.
 This brought much closer parity with the iOS app.

 Rebranded versions

 Faithlife Corporation has also produced rebranded versions of Logos Bible Software with almost identical functionality.
 Verbum Catholic Software is aimed at Roman Catholics (and adds databases of Catholic topics and Saints, and more data from the Deuterocanonical Books).
 From 2014 to 2020, Faithlife produced Noet, which focused on scholarly work in the humanities, particularly the classics and philosophy.

+Faithlife also publishes a Year-End Song and Sermon Report which ranks the most popular christian songs and sermons of the year.'

+Corporate Leadership Changes

+Faithlife sold a majority stake to private equity firm Cove Hill Partners in 2020.
+In January 2022, co-founder Bob Pritchett stepped down as CEO, transitioning to Executive Chairman.
+Vik Rajagopal (formerly Faithlife CFO, previously a decade at Amazon) became CEO.
+In 2022, Faithlife exited the church management software market (Faithlife Equip), refocusing the company on Bible study tools, content, and digital discipleship.
+Under Rajagopal, the company began re-emphasizing the Logos brand over Faithlife externally, effectively repositioning as a Bible study platform company.
+Rajagopal was succeeded as CEO by Bill McCarthy (February 2024), who was then succeeded by Chris Migura (September 24, 2025).
+McCarthy moved to Board Chair.
+Bob Pritchett subsequently founded AllDrafts, a legal tech company.